cbrand/ssl-proxy-letsencrypt/README.md

     In some proxy environments it might be necessary to periodically reload and thus reset the TCP state of nginx.
 This can be done by setting the `ENABLE_PERIODIC_NGINX_RELOAD` to `true`.

+8. **Certificate renewal**
+    The certificates are checked for renewal on a daily basis.
+To not request renewal checks at the same time the cronjob is randomly executed somewhere between 1:00 to 5:59 local time.
+If no certificate renewal should be requested you can disable this behavior by setting the environment variable `NO_CERT_REFRESH` to `true`.